 While tech industry leaders like Mark Zuckerberg, Bill Gates, and Google’s Larry Page are supportive of the H-1B visa program as a means of stimulating competition and innovation, other politicians aren’t so receptive.
 Up until this election year, Republicans had generally supported the H-1B program.
 As elections have grown nearer, Republicans have sung a different tune.
 The biggest opponents of the program include Republicans Donald Trump and Ted Cruz, who once supported the program.
 Republican Marco Rubio, on the other hand, has voiced his support for expansion of the program.
 It is likely that hostility toward the program will increase in the months to come due to the Republican party’s split on the issue of immigration.

 For more on the H-1B visa please click here.
-If you would like to apply for the H-1B visa, or to learn about how you can protect yourself against willful violators, please contact us for a free consultation.
+If you would like to apply for the H-1B visa, or to learn about how you can protect yourself against willful violators, please contact us for a consultation.